European Super League: We are doing this to save football, says Florentino Perez

 Despite the historical animosity between Madrid and Barcelona, Perez said it was easy to convince recently elected Camp Nou president Joan Laporta to take part in the project.

-He said: "Games between the big clubs are the most attractive, they generate the most money.
+He added: "Games between the big clubs are the most attractive, they generate the most money.
 I don't think the smaller ones are more attractive.

 "There are national competitions people don't even know the name of.
 Football as it is cannot continue."